Osedea/ionic-sample-hacker-news/README.md

   $ ionic build ios
   ```

   _If you notice that you're getting `FAILED pluginJSON=[...]` errors in Xcode's console, that means not all plugins have been properly added to the project build.
 One thing you can do is manually add the missing plugins using the `$ cordova plugin add plugin_name` command.
-You can check all the plugins that have been added to build by going to `ProjectName -> Build Phases -> Compile Sources` in Xcode._
+You can check all the plugins that have been added to the build by going to `ProjectName -> Build Phases -> Compile Sources` in Xcode._

   You can run the app on your iOS device by selecting it from Xcode's device selector.